liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/08-compiling-sass-files-in-a-maven-project.markdown

 compiler for increased speed.
 If you're using an IBM JDK, you may experience issues when building your SASS files (e.g., when building a theme).
 It's recommended to switch to using the Oracle JDK, but if you prefer using the IBM JDK, you must use the fallback Ruby compiler.
-To do this, add the following to your CSS Builder configuration in your POM:
+To do this, add the following tag to your CSS Builder configuration in your POM:

     <sassCompilerName>ruby</sasscompilerName>